 - What suggestions can door supervisors or security staff offer that might potentially improve this relationship?

 The survey questioned 259 individual people, all of whom were UK-based security staff.
-The survey was conducted entirely online, via the Working the Doors website, and posted on social media platforms such as Facebook, Twitter and Instagram relevant to the Door supervisors and security staff.
+The survey was conducted entirely online, via the this website, and posted on social media platforms such as Facebook, Twitter and Instagram relevant to the Door supervisors and security staff.

 The qualifying question was ‘what license do you hold?’ as answers were required only from formally qualified people that are currently working (or eligible to work) in the field of security.